-This article describes how discovery updates model_id and manufacturer for network devices and Linux and Windows servers.
+This article describes how discovery probes, and patterns, update model_id and manufacturer for network devices and Linux and Windows servers.
 The model_id and manufacturer are reference fields.
 In general, a probe will gather both the model_id and manufacturer from a device and pass the string values to the MakeAndModelJS.fromNames() function along with a model_type.
 The model_type determines the table that is used to get the model_id.
 The table cmdb_model is used if model_type is empty.

 Network Devices (SNMP Discovery)